nhsx/Time_Series_Forecasting_MS/README.md

 ### Another Forecasting resource

-For a simpler look into Forecasting with some beginner workbooks to go through, please see this repo;
+For a simpler look into Forecasting with some beginner workbooks to go through, please see this repo _[Forecasting_1](https://github.com/nhsx/Forecasting/tree/main)._
-_[Forecasting_1](https://github.com/nhsx/Forecasting/tree/main)._